Getting it just right with your job posting

 When applicants see the location and it's not suitable they will avoid applying.

-Most applicants will apply for the job in order to scope out the working environment.
+Most applicants will apply for the job to scope out the working environment.

 Being upfront and giving details that are not sensitive can be difficult but don't tell them that you are a stable growing company when you are not.